Highlights from our Malaria track record

 - Namibe (Global Fund / National Malaria program, 2014/15) 148.414 LLITN to 296.828 people

-In a USAID/PMI project “Community Control of Malaria” from 2008 to 2011 a total of 231 Malaria Control teachers from 200 schools in Zaire were trained.
+In a USAID/PMI project “Community Control of Malaria” from 2008 to 2011, 231 Malaria Control teachers from 200 schools in Zaire were trained.
 Under their supervision, 10,500 schoolchildren from 200 schools reached 100,000 people with information on malaria prevention and distributed 30,000 LLITNs.
 Malaria treatment in pregnancy was one of the key messages delivered by the project.
 A malaria manual for teachers was developed together with the Ministries of Health and Education as part of the project.